 So what is the best hot glue gun for crafts?

 I usually try to offer an actual answer to the question when reviewing a few products side by side.
-For me, with all the options I’ve tried, Cricut’s glue gun is a favorite.
+For me, with all the options I’ve tried, Surebonder’s glue gun is a favorite.

 Did I neglect to mention YOU best hot glue gun for crafts?
 Comment below with your own glue gun advice for crafters!